vivian-ma97/SSIGAN/README.md

 # SSIGAN: Subglacial Wetness Detection via GAN-based Anomaly Scoring

-> ⚠️ **Notice:** This work is currently under peer review.
-> Please **do not use, redistribute, or download** the code or data until the paper has been officially accepted.
-> All materials will be made publicly available after final acceptance.

----

 ## 📘 Project Overview

 **SSIGAN** is an unsupervised generative framework for identifying subglacial wetness conditions from radar echograms.
 It leverages GAN-based anomaly detection to distinguish basal water bodies from dry bedrock using radar A-scope signals.